Wivenhoe Chapel Museum

 The Museum is normally open on Saturdays and Sundays from 10.00am – 1.00pm between mid-May and mid-September.

 Volunteers are needed to keep it open during these Summer months.
 A rota system operates with Town Councillors and volunteers all spending a couple of hours each to welcome visitors and show people the increasing number of Wivenhoe artefacts on display.

 There is a Custodian Handbook explaining all the exhibits.
-Please contact Cllr Robert Needham if you could be interested in helping, Please contact via the Wivenhoe Town Council office: 01206 822864.
+If you could be interested in helping, please contact via the Wivenhoe Town Council office: 01206 822864.